logzio/logz-docs/.github/pull_request_template.md

 ## Post launch

 **Do not remove** - To be completed by the docs team upon merge:

 - [ ] Teams to update with the new information:
-- [ ] Replace original content on the support portal with 'this page has been moved to ...'
+- [ ] Replace original content on the support portal with 'this page has been moved to ...' - paste the URL
+- [ ] Update these log shipping pages in the app: - paste the URL

 <!-- Credit goes to Pantheon Systems docs team for most of this template.
 Thanks, guys! -->